 There are bike-tours (as in bicycle-not motorcycle) of the islands through Cycle-Greece.

-Greek Hotel Directory I put this together with the help of the travel
+I put this together with the help of the travel

 agencies on my website and it includes all the

-islands they recommend, plus those that I have
+hotels they recommend, plus those that I have

-hotels in Athens and all the islands (well some of
+hotels in Athens and all the islands

-I have recently added a lot of hotels which can be booked individually without an agency and these are in all catagories including hotels so inexpensive that the agencies don't book them because it is not worth it.
+I have recently added a lot of hotels which can be booked individually without an agency and these are in all categories including hotels so inexpensive that the agencies don't book them because it is not worth it.
 If you go to www.hotelsofgreece.com and find your island chain and the island you are interested many hotels in the C-catagory and below are very affordable if you are on a budget.

 and many hotels